jamesherriott1/Starkey-Martial-Arts/README.md

 This site was built for the martial arts club where I train.
 They relied on social media to share information so I sugeested a website where people can have an interactive experience while gathering all the information needed about the club.

+All of the information you need for classes and times in 1 place.

+In future I would like to add a coaches section, a logo to the header and anchors to the classes and coaches in the timetable element.

 I've tried to make it as simple as possible and keep it within the colour schemes of the club.

 There are bits missing which i would like to add at a later date.
 For example, the club logo on the header was something that was left out becuase of the poor design of it on Canva.